Learning to Defer to Multiple Experts: Consistent Surrogate Losses, Confidence Calibration, and Conformal Ensembles: LEARNING TO DEFER

 \section{LEARNING TO DEFER}

 \citet{pmlr-v119-mozannar20b} and \citet{verma2022calibrated} proposed the only known consistent (surrogate) loss functions for multiclass L2D.
 Thus we focus on their formulations.
-We provide the technical background of L2D in this section before moving on to the multi-expert setting in the subsequent section.
+We provide the technical background of L2D in this section before moving on to the multi-expert setting.

 \paragraph{Data} We first define the data for multiclass L2D with one expert.
 Let $\mathcal{X}$ denote the feature space, and let $\mathcal{Y}$ denote the label space, which we assume to be a categorical encoding of multiple ($K$) classes. $\rvx_n \in \mathcal{X}$ denotes a feature vector, and $\ry_n \in \mathcal{Y}$ denotes the associated class defined by $\mathcal{Y}$ (1 of $K$).
 The L2D problem also assumes that we have access to (human) expert demonstrations.
 Denote the expert's prediction space as $\mathcal{M}$, which is usually taken to be equal to the label space: $\mathcal{M}$ = $\mathcal{Y}$.
 Expert demonstrations are denoted $\rsm_n \in \mathcal{M}$ for the associated features $\rvx_n$.
 The combined N-element training sample is $\mathcal{D} = \{\vx_n, y_n, m_n\}_{n=1}^{N}$.